 The housing of this pump is worthy of notice.
 The SP2610X15 comes with a transparent strainer cover that lets you see how much gunk has accumulated in the oversized basket.
 Speaking of which, the basket is larger than most, thus requiring less frequent cleanup and maintenance issues.

 Silence, however, is not what the SP2610X15 is known for.
-Although the motor is specifically designed to improve air ventilation and reduce overheating, it can be a bit noisy at times.
-It’s nothing as bad as the Pentair 340036, but it’s considerably louder than the PB4-60.
+Although the motor is designed to improve air ventilation and reduce overheating, it can be a bit noisy at times.
+It’s nothing as inferior as the Pentair 340036, but it’s considerably louder than the PB4-60.